AVEVA/AVEVA-Samples/Basic/Angular/readme.rst

 Retrieve Events
 ---------------

-There are many methods in the Qi REST API allowing for the retrieval of events from a stream.
-The retrieval methods take string type start and end values; in our case, these the start and end ordinal indices expressed as strings ("0" and "99", respectively).
-The index values must capable of conversion to the type of the index assigned in the QiType.
+There are many methods in the Qi REST API that allow for the retrieval of events from a stream.
+The retrieval methods take string-type start and end values; in our case, these start and end ordinal indices are expressed as strings ("0" and "99", respectively).
+The index values must be capable of conversion to the type of the index assigned in the QiType.
 Timestamp keys are expressed as ISO 8601 format strings.
 Compound indices are values concatenated with a pipe ('\|') separator.
-This sample implements only two of the many available retrieval methods - GetWindowValues (getTemplate in ``QiClient.js``) and GetRangeValues (``getRangeTemplate`` in ``QiClient.js``).
+This example implements only two of the many available retrieval methods - GetWindowValues (getTemplate in ``QiClient.js``) and GetRangeValues (``getRangeTemplate`` in ``QiClient.js``).